 If your meat should take three hours to cook, put it on four hours before you plan on serving it – that way your meat will be reading and waiting for your guests.

 - When you’re about 45 minutes off finishing up smoking your chosen cut of meat, prepare your faux Cambro.

 - Start off by pouring 2 to 3 gallons of hot tap water into the faux Cambro and quickly shut the lid.

 - Keep it shut for around 30 minutes while your meat finishes cooking.
-Once the meat is cooked pour out the water, ensure you use BBQ gloves!
+Once the meat is cooked pour out the water, and ensure you use BBQ gloves!

 - Wrap your cooked meat in foil (and leave your meat thermometer in it to keep a close eye on the internal temperature)rest your meat in a towel and place in the Faux Cambro.
 See how long you need to rest brisket per pound here.

 - Close the lid and hang the thermometer out of the lid.
 You’re able to keep your meat inside of meat thermometer to avoid any issues.

-Note: If your after crispy skins and crusty bark you might find that Cambro will soften and lose its original texture.
+Note: If your are after crispy skins and crusty bark you might find that Cambro will soften and lose its original texture.

 How Do I Clean A Faux Cambro?

-To keep your faux Cambro in best condition and to avoid it developing a smell always ensure you clean it out after every use!
+To keep your faux Cambro in the best condition and to avoid it developing a smell always ensure you clean it out after every use!